marinapts/datavis_airpollution_covid/README.md

 * Covid-19: https://github.com/CSSEGISandData/COVID-19

-We preprocess the data in the folders `air_pollution_preprocessing` and `preprocessing`, where one can find instructions on how to run the files.
+We preprocess the data in the folders `air_pollution_preprocessing` and `preprocessing`, where one can find instructions on how to run the scripts.

 The visualisation project is built with React and can be found in the `visualisation` project.
 To run this, you should have both the air pollution and covid json files, and place them in `visualisation/src/data`: